 To be honest, it wasn’t until recently that I realized I was a “digital nomad.”
-Although I’ve been nomadic and house sitting for almost two years, I just hadn’t ever thought to label myself that way.
+Although I’ve been nomadic and house sitting for a few years, I just hadn’t ever thought to label myself that way.
 Maybe because in my head I thought those living the digital nomad lifestyle had tons of money coming in from their blogs and they were always blogging from beautiful beaches (thanks Instagram) and neither of those is true for me.

 However, while talking to a friend, she pointed out that I do a few different kinds of remote work.
 So even if my blog doesn’t bring in much money, I am able to live a nomadic lifestyle thanks to these other remote jobs I do from my computer.
 Suddenly a light bulb turned on and I started to think of myself as a digital nomad and not just a nomadic house sitter.

 I tend to get a lot of questions about my nomadic life.
 What is it like to work from anywhere?
 Do I make a lot of money?
 Do I get lonely?
 Is being a nomad stressful?
 So, in this article I plan on answering these questions and giving you a realistic view of what it’s like to live a digital nomad lifestyle.